aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{align}
 $$

-The terms on the LHS tells us that we have performed a *central difference* (CD), as opposed to the forward and backward differemce, FD anf BD, we have seen so far.
+The terms on the LHS tells us that we have performed a *central difference* (CD), as opposed to the forward and backward difference, FD anf BD, we have seen so far.
 The CD ignores terms of $O(\Delta x^2)$, while FD and BD ignore terms of order $O(\Delta x)$ and hence has higher accuracy.
 Discretizing the equations by using Equations \eqref{eqn:timeapprox} and \eqref{eqn:second-order-discrete}  in \eqref{eqn:diffusion1d} and rearranging terms, we have

 $$
 \begin{align}